frictionlessdata/frictionlessdata.io/site/blog/2024-02-07-community-call/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/38RZZ15tIJw?si=kAocKNufgAlG64NE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Thank you
-On a final note, we would like to thank all community members that joined the call and that keep all these discussions alive, and particularly tho those who are putting a lot of thinking and hard work into the specs working group.
+On a final note, we would like to thank all community members that joined the call and that keep all these discussions alive, and particularly to those who are putting a lot of thinking and hard work into the specs working group.
 Without you, all of this would not be possible.